xgiha/FancyCake-Ecommerce-Website-Frontend-UniversityProject-92-113/README.md

 # About the Project
 # Fancy Cake - E-commerce Frontend Website
-This is a Frontend Ecommerce Website that has been built with HTML, CSS, and JavaScript.
+This is a front-end e-commerce website that has been built with HTML, CSS, and JavaScript.
 Website fully optimized for responsive design.

 # Build With
 * HTML